thameenas/chatlingo-ai/README.md

 # Language WhatsApp Bot

-A WhatsApp bot that provides interactive scenarios in Kannada language.
+A WhatsApp bot that provides interactive scenarios in Kannada language with automatic daily nudges.

 ## Setup